-The mandate of HI in Gaza and throughout the Palestinian Terrirories is to improve the daily lives of the most vulnerable people (people with disabilities, women, children and elderly people), by empowering local disabled people’s organisations and activists to seek the recognition of the rights of most vulnerable segments of society.
+The mandate of HI in Gaza and throughout the Palestinian Territories is to improve the daily lives of the most vulnerable including people with disabilities.

 HI's information stand at an event in Gaza, April 2015 | © Tom Shelton / HI

 HI has been working in Palestine since 1996 with a main mandate to support disability organisations.
 In 1999, the organisation launched an education initiative on the risks of anti-personnel landmines and other explosive remnants of war.
 A large number of development initiatives have since been run, in partnership with local associations: functional rehabilitation, psycho-social support, Disabled Persons Organisations (DPO) empowerment, inclusive development, access to education and access to employment.

 Ongoing projects include improving access to basic services including rehabilitation and psychosocial support for people with disabilities.
 HI supports the inclusion of children with disabilities in in mainstream schools.
 The association also leads a program to better include people with disabilities in the contingency plans in case of crisis.

 Since the outbreak of the COVID-19 pandemic, HI has continued to help the world’s most vulnerable people.
 We have adapted our interventions in more than 45 countries.

 Faced with an ongoing crisis with Israel and a long-standing blockade in the Gaza Strip, the Palestinian people, including people with disabilities, get by as best they can.